Zeffix is an antiviral drug.

 Symptoms: no specific symptoms of lamivudine overdose have been identified.

-Gastric lavage, administration of activated charcoal, monitoring the patient’s condition and standard supportive therapy are recommended.
+It is recommended to perform gastric lavage, administer activated charcoal, monitor the patient’s condition and carry out standard supportive therapy.

 ---|---|